jordikitto/TravelHERE/README.md

 This repository is my solution to a coding challenge.

-The following is the challenge I was given, it is written **verbatim** with only identifying information removed.
+The following is the challenge I was given, it is written **verbatim**.

 ----